Awareness of biodiversity

 Click on the charts below in order to see the full resolution versions.

 Under Article 17 of the Habitats Directive, each member state is obliged to report to the European Commission on the status of listed habitats and species every six years.
-In 2007 and 2013, Ireland submitted assessments of conservation status for all habitats listed on the Directive that occur in Ireland.
+In 2007, 2013 and 2019 Ireland submitted assessments of conservation status for all habitats listed on the Directive that occur in Ireland.
 The current status has been derived by the National Parks and Wildlife Service using the best available information on the range, area, structure, threats and management of the habitat, although in some cases there are inadequate data to make a precise statement on conservation status.
+In 2019, 9 habitats had favourable assessments, 27 inadequate, and 23 bad.

 The Irish Article 17 report to the European Commission can be found here: